facebookresearch/sam2/README.md

             out_obj_ids, out_mask_logits = predictor.track(frame)
             ...
 ```

-Please refer to the examples in [video_predictor_example.ipynb](./notebooks/video_predictor_example.ipynb) for details on how to add prompts, make refinements, and track multiple objects in videos.
+Please refer to the examples in [camera_predictor_example.ipynb](./notebooks/camera_predictor_example.ipynb) for details on how to add prompts, make refinements, and track multiple objects on live video.

 ## Model Description